 Subject codes are available in the current Manual of Syllabuses.
 They are not required when enrolling via SCORE.

 - Can students' parents enter students for exams?

 Yes, an Account holder can be a teacher, parent or candidate over 18 years old.

 - Can I do an exam on alternate instruments?

-Sometimes (eg Saxophone, pg325 of the 2016 Manual of Syllabuses) Please check the syllabus or contact the AMEB office.
+Occasionally this occurs.
+Please check the syllabus or contact the AMEB office.

 - Can my violin student do any assessments before Preliminary?

 Yes, the AMEB has inductions available for Violin, Keyboard and Flute.
 Call the State Office for more information.
-Piano students can also use P-Plate Piano, requirements for which are found in the Manual of Syllabus.
+Piano students can also use P-Plate Piano, requirements for which are found in the Manual of Syllabuses.

 - How do I know if an Extra List piece is appropriate?

 Extra List choices are made at the teacher's discretion.
 Your discretion is respected.
 Pieces can be taken from any source.
 The syllabus simply asks that they be of a "similar standard."